pantheon-systems/documentation/source/content/guides/decoupled/wp-backend-starters/04-configure-existing.md

 ---
 title: Decoupled WordPress Backend Starter for Front-End Sites
 subtitle: Configure an Existing Project
-description: Learn how to configure an existing project to use a Front-End starter kit.
+description: Learn how to configure an existing project to use the WordPress frontend starter kit.
 tags: [webops, workflow, decoupled]
 contributors: [backlineint, cobypear, hckia, whitneymeredith]
 layout: guide